Changissnz/selfinterest/README.md

 sufficiency.
 The statement's use of the term "politick" is reserved for the thought and procedures organized around developed social ideas and executed to enable rule.
 Someone that is not "materially sufficient" naturally has to produce or look for products to satisfy the most basic of necessities so that living is extended.
+The phrase "materially sufficient" cannot be entirely objective.
+The proclivities of each individual human being, effects from their passions, seldom lead to wants singular and streamlined.